RBS (One Account) Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the RBS (One Account) Conveyancing Panel from members of the public
+FAQs : The RBS (One Account) Solicitor Panel from members of the public

-Can you please explain the reason why all UK lawyers are not on the RBS (One Account) Conveyancing panel?
+What is the rationale as to why all UK lawyers aren't included on the RBS (One Account) Conveyancing panel?

 I have today made my last payment due on mortgage with RBS (One Account).
 I assume I don't need a solicitor on the RBS (One Account) panel to remove the mortgage at the Land Registry.
 Please confirm